Industry News

 Contractor invoices can be a nightmare to put together – an office team may have to assemble payment applications from numerous data sets to come up with the information needed to create an invoice.
 Tracking all that information can lead to late, inaccurate, or incomplete invoices that an owner or general contractor refuses to pay.

 Construction contracts often operate on a "pay when paid" clause.
 Pay when paid means that a general will hold off payment to subs and suppliers until it receives compensation from an owner.
-This clause can protect generals from shouldering all costs for a project out of their cash flow, but can cause a cascading effect leading to further delays down the payment chain.
+This clause can protect general contractors from shouldering all costs for a construction project out of their cash flow but can cause a cascading effect leading to further payment delays down the payment chain.

-Although late payments are common in the industry, they are not a foregone conclusion.
-Here are some ways to avoid payment delays and keep your project moving.
+Although late payments are common in the construction industry, they are not a foregone conclusion.
+Here are some payment management strategies to avoid payment delays and keep your construction project moving.

-How to avoid payment delays in your contracting business
+How to avoid payment delays in your construction business

 1. Create a winning contract

-Get smart about the construction contracts you sign.
-Contracts, and the payments they prescribe, can vary, and some may be better for your business than others.
-Set payment terms that work for you, including whether you're entitled to monthly progress or milestone payments.
+Get smart about the construction contract documents you sign.
+Construction contracts, and the payments they prescribe, can vary, and some may be better for your contracting business than others.
+Set payment terms that work for you, including whether you're entitled to monthly progress payments or milestone payments.
 Understand the protocols for requesting and receiving payments right from the outset.

 2. Invoice well

-Read the contract carefully to understand if you need to complete a pay application by gathering supporting documents to submit with an invoice to get paid.
+Read the contract carefully to understand if you need to complete a pay application by gathering supporting documents to submit with an invoice to get paid in a timely manner and avoid late payment.

 3. Follow up

-Sending swift and specific invoices is an excellent first step in getting paid, but it may not be enough.
-You may have to send a series of polite but direct reminders to get your payment moving.
+Sending swift and specific invoices is an excellent first step to prompt payment, but it may not be enough.
+You may have to send a series of polite but direct payment request reminders to get your payment moving.
 Overdue invoices are likely to cost more to collect, and the odds of receiving payment dwindle as time goes by.

 4. Make payment easy

-A timely, detailed invoice will go a long way in making it easy for your clients to make a payment.
+A timely, detailed invoice will go a long way in making it easy for your clients to pay a payment request.
 But it can be even easier.
 Look at the barriers that may be in place that keep your client from paying your invoice.

 They may have to haul out the checkbook, write the check and get it signed, stick a stamp on it, and send it in the mail.

-The work to pay the bill may be prohibitive for your customers and cause further delay.
-Make it easy by adding a Truss payment link into the invoice you send to your client via email.
+The work to pay the bill may be prohibitive for your customers and cause further payment delay.
+Make it easy by adding a Truss payment request link to the invoice you send to your client via email.
 The checkout link takes customers to your custom-branded payment portal that shows all their past payments and outstanding amounts.

-Customers can log in with their bank or credit union to pay the invoice straight from their account.
+Customers can log in with their bank to pay the invoice straight from their account or pay via credit card.
 That's it.
 They don't need a Truss account, and as soon as they complete payment, the funds are available in your account.

 How to cushion cash flow when payments are late

-The tips above are mainly ideas to help prevent delays in incoming payments.
+The tips above are mainly ideas to help prevent delays in accounts receivable.
 The following tip is to help keep your outgoing payments moving smoothly, too.
-Projects can suffer huge losses if they lack a solid cash flow plan.
+Construction projects can suffer huge losses if they lack a solid cash flow plan.
 When the money runs out, contractors can't pay laborers, subs, suppliers, or equipment rentals, and all work grinds to a halt.
 This situation costs everybody big time.

 A cash flow plan details when money is coming in and when it's due to go out.
-Managers can strategize to avoid trouble-causing cash crunches by laying it all out.
+A project manager can strategize to avoid trouble-causing cash flow issues by laying it all out.

 1. Pay bills strategically

 Before paying an invoice, look at your cash flow management document for any big expenses that may be coming soon.
-Pay the bill when you have the liquidity to cover upcoming project costs.
+Pay the bill when you have the liquidity to cover upcoming project costs to avoid cash flow problems.

 2. Pay subs only for the work they've done